mordonez/drupal11-nocomposer-starter/README.md

 # Drupal 11 Starter for Non-Composer Hosting

+> **⚠️ NOTICE**: This project will soon be migrated to a DDEV addon to make it more easily distributable and independent from Drupal.
+This migration will allow for easier integration into any project and simplify maintenance.

 This repository contains a **Drupal 11** project configured for **local development using DDEV**, with custom commands to simplify deployment on **shared hosting environments** that do **not support Composer**.

 ---